Adrinlol/landy-react-template/README.md

 - 🎁 **Modern** – Template created using the latest features of React (State management using Hooks, Code-Splitting to reduce the bundle size)

-- 🏷 **Responsive** – Highly responsive and reusable UI components, that change depending on the provided props
+- 💻 **Responsive** – Highly responsive and reusable UI components, that change depending on the provided props

 - 🚀 **Fast** – Buttery smooth experience thanks to the implementation of best practices and no third party dependencies, resulting in <b>PERFECT</b> Google Lighthouse scores

+- 🏷 **TypeScript support** – Landy is written in TypeScript to improve the DX

 - 🌍 **Internationalization** - Prebuilt standalone file that works in every environment and doesn't require reloading the page to translate the content